peterjc/thapbi-pict/docs/examples/synthetic_mycobiome/sample_data.rst

 1. run_accession, assigned by the public archive, e.g. "SRR7109326"
 2. library_name, with sequencing run as a prefix, e.g. "m6-stds" or "m6-301-1"
-3. plate_name, the sequencing run, one of "m4A" or "m6"
-4. sample_alias, as used in the paper, e.g. "BioMockStds" or "301-1"
+3. sample_alias, as used in the paper, e.g. "BioMockStds" or "301-1"
+4. group, human readable sample type, e.g. "Biological Mock" or "Environment"
 5. read_count, the number of read pairs in the FASTQ files
-6. group, human readable sample type, e.g. "Biological Mock" or "Environment"

 When calling THAPBI PICT, the meta data commands are given as follows:

 .. code:: console

-    $ thapbi_pict ... -t metadata.tsv -x 1 -c 3,4,6
+    $ thapbi_pict ... -t metadata.tsv -x 1 -c 3,4

 Argument ``-t metadata.tsv`` says to use this file for the metadata.

-Argument ``-c 3,4,6`` says which columns to display and sort by.
-This means plate name, sample alias, then group.
-This sorts first by the sequencing run.
+Argument ``-c 3,4`` says which columns to display and sort by.
+This means sample alias, then group.
-Column 2, library name, is omitted as this is larglely redundant.

 Argument ``-x 1`` (default, so not needed) indicates the filename stem can be found in column 1, run accession.